 Asbestos is a harmful material, but it also provides excellent insulating properties.
 It resists fire, electricity, and chemical reactions, adds strength, and is flexible and lightweight.
 All of this made it perfect for insulation and similar products.

 E.J.
 Bartells used asbestos in all types of insulation that mostly went into industrial and commercial buildings and equipment.
 They also made refractory materials for fireproofing.
-The company’s other products with asbestos include cement, sealant, adhesive, pipe covering, expansion joints, and tape.
+The company’s other products with asbestos included:

 Because of the asbestos in their products, numerous people filed lawsuits against E.J.
 Bartells.
 This includes employees of the company who played a role in manufacturing the products as well as other workers using their products while employed elsewhere.

-In Gilliland v.
+- In Gilliland v.
 E.J.
 Bartells Co., Dorela Gilliland sued the company and others over the wrongful death of her husband.
 Darol Gilliland died from asbestosis in 1981 after working for E.J.
 Bartells.
-Mrs. Gilliland received monthly payments of $750 to begin in 1985 and end in 2005.
+Mrs. Gilliland received monthly payments of $750 beginning in 1985 and ending in 2005.
 That amount increased by 3% each year.

 Bankruptcy and Asbestos Trust Fund